Weakly Private Information Retrieval from Heterogeneously Trusted Servers: WPIR: The Mutual Information Setting

-\begin{prop} The above optimization problem $({P3})$ in the homogeneous setting, where $\gamma_{1}=\gamma_{2}=\ldots=\gamma_{N}$, has the same optimal value as the following reduced problem $({P4})$: \begin{mini}[2] {p_{\# },p_{0},\ldots,p_{K-1}}{I(\boldsymbol{p})\qquad\qquad\qquad\qquad\qquad}{}{} \addConstraint{p_{\# },p_{0},p_{1},\ldots ,p_{K-1}}{\geq 0}{} \addConstraint{Np_{\# }+\sum^{K-1}_{j=0} Ns_{j}p_{j}}{=1}{} \addConstraint{\frac{N-N(p_{\# }+p_{0})}{N-1} }{\leq D.}{} \end{mini} \end{prop}
+\begin{prop} The above optimization problem $({P3})$ in the homogeneous setting, where $\gamma_{1}=\gamma_{2}=\ldots=\gamma_{N}=\gamma=1/N$, has the same optimal value as the following reduced problem $({P4})$: \begin{mini}[2] {p_{\# },p_{0},\ldots,p_{K-1}}{I(\boldsymbol{p})\qquad\qquad\qquad\qquad\qquad}{}{} \addConstraint{p_{\# },p_{0},p_{1},\ldots ,p_{K-1}}{\geq 0}{} \addConstraint{Np_{\# }+\sum^{K-1}_{j=0} Ns_{j}p_{j}}{=1}{} \addConstraint{\frac{N-N(p_{\# }+p_{0})}{N-1} }{\leq D.}{} \end{mini} \end{prop}

-We prove this proposition in Appendix \ref{proof:P3P4} mostly based on the properties of mutual information and log sum inequality.
-The optimal distribution allocation in Proposition \ref{prop:P3P4} is established by the scheme from Theorem \ref{theorem-MI-mainresult}, which is proved in Section \ref{sec:proof-MI-mainresult}.
+We prove this proposition in Appendix \ref{proof:P3P4} mainly based on the properties of mutual information and log sum inequality.
+The optimal probability assignment in Proposition \ref{prop:P3P4} is established by the scheme in Theorem \ref{theorem-MI-mainresult}, which is proved in Section \ref{sec:proof-MI-mainresult}.